reTHINK-project/specs/deployment/readme.md

 On next steps, we will build a docker-compose file, for each component we will build a service.
+Your docker-compose file, should be something like [this](https://github.com/reTHINK-project/specs/tree/master/deployment/docker-compose.yml), at the end of this steps.
+After it run ```docker-compose up -d ```

 #### Domain Registry
 Domain registry is installable with a [docker image](https://hub.docker.com/r/rethink/registry-domain-server/).
 As the Domain Registry is necessary to run the messaging node, it has to be running first.
 The default port of the domain registry is 4567.